General Directorate of Political and Social Investigations: The Camarena Incident and the reformation of the intelligence agencies

-By the early eighties, the Mexican intelligence service, as well as the security services in general, had suffered a mayor backlash, product of the social mobilizations that demanded the appearance of disappeared people, as well as the liberation of political prisoners.
+By the early eighties, the Mexican intelligence service, as well as the security services in general, had suffered a major backlash, product of the social mobilizations that demanded the appearance of disappeared people, as well as the liberation of political prisoners.
 By that time, the political and social environment had changed, and calls for reform were being heard.
 Still, the security and intelligence services hadn't adapted to the new times.
 During this time, since the counter guerilla activity had been on a considerable decline, most of the DGIPS and DFS agents got involved in the drug trafficking business.

 In 1984, acting on information from Camarena, 450 Mexican soldiers backed by helicopters destroyed a 2,500 acres marijuana plantation with an estimated annual production of $8 billion known as "Rancho Búfalo".
 Camarena, who had been identified as the source of the leak, was abducted in broad daylight on February 7, 1985, by police officers working for drug lord Miguel Ángel Félix Gallardo.
 Camarena was tortured at Gallardo's ranch over a 30-hour period, then murdered.
 His body was found in a rural area outside the small town of La Angostura, in the state of Michoacán, on March 5, 1985.

 Camarena's torture and murder triggered a rapid reaction from the DEA and launched the 'Operation Legend', the DEA's largest investigation.
 A special unit was sent to coordinate the investigation in Mexico.
 Investigators soon identified Miguel Ángel Félix Gallardo and his two closest collaborators: Ernesto Fonseca Carrillo and Rafael Caro Quintero, as the main suspects in the kidnapping.
 Under enormous pressure from the United States on the government of Mexico's President Miguel de la Madrid (1982-1988), Fonseca and Quintero were quickly arrested.

 As a direct result of the Camarena Incident, the Mexican government was forced to admit the inefficiency of their intelligence service since both the DGIPS and the DFS, as well as police officers and military agents, were involved in the kidnapping.
 In order to avoid a bigger escalation of the crisis, both the DGIPS and the DFS were officially dissolved in 1985 and its remnants combined into one organization, the General Directorate of Investigation and National Security (Dirección General de Investigación y Seguridad Nacional, DGISN), which was renamed Center of Investigation and National Security (Centro de Investigación y Seguridad Nacional, CISEN) in 1989.
 By that time, most of what was considered as a “bad element” in the previous agencies had been purged and the main focus of the new organization was rooted in the new political and social environment: rule of law.
-Most of the previous elements of the DGIPS and DFS, haven been trained in counterinsurgency strategies and intelligence gathering, defected and started working with the drug cartels.
+Most of the previous elements of the DGIPS and DFS, having been trained in counterinsurgency strategies and intelligence gathering, defected and started working with the drug cartels.